dotnetrdf/dotnetrdf/v3ChangeNotes.md

 ### QueryDefaultSyntax
 The desired SPARQL syntax can be set directly on all relevant classes - the most commonly used one being `SparqlQueryParser`, either by a constructor parameter or a property setting or in most cases both.
 The default syntax library-wide is SPARQL 1.1 (`SparqlQuerySyntax.SPARQL_1_1`).

+### QueryAllowUnknownFunctions
+This option can now be set through the `AllowUnknownFunctions` property of `SparqlQueryParser` and `SparqlUpdateParser`.